IBM/data-prep-kit/transforms/code/header_cleanser/kfp_ray/README.md

 ## Summary
-This project allows execution of the [noop Ray transform](../ray) as a [KubeFlow Pipeline](https://www.kubeflow.org/docs/components/pipelines/overview/)
+This project allows execution of the [header cleanser Ray transform](../ray) as a [KubeFlow Pipeline](https://www.kubeflow.org/docs/components/pipelines/overview/)

 The detail pipeline is presented in the [Simplest Transform pipeline tutorial](../../../../kfp/doc/simple_transform_pipeline.md)